sneakybeaky/asdf-demo/README.md

 And when you leave that directory the changes to your environment are undone

 #### Running tools from IDEs / elsewhere
-If you want to run the exact same tools as you've set up from other locations / programs you can use the `asdf exec` command.
+If you want to run the exact same tools as you've set up from other locations / programs you can use the `direnv exec` command.
 For example

 ```shell
 $ cd $HOME